cu-nil/chnotes/pages/author.md

-CUNIL follows the guidelines set by [Contributor Role Taxonomy][001] (CRediT) developed by National Information Standards Organization (NISO).

-- As a rule of thumb, our first authors should take ownership especially at research stages of conceptualization, writing, and project administration — ensuring timely progress to submission.
-- "When doing research, and especially as part of a team, best practice is always to ensure that there is clarity of roles at the beginning and throughout a research project."<sup>5</sup>
+The following articulates a set of guidelines for determining author order, assigning roles, setting clear expectations, and crediting fairly in an varied collaborative environment.
+These guidelines were written (a) in consultation with several similar labs, (b) in review of relevant literature<sup>1-4</sup>, and (c) in light of existing standards<sup>5-6</sup>.

+It is important to discuss authorship attribution early and throughout the project.<sup>5</sup>
+Each repository will generally contain a `CRedIT.md` file, capturing a snapshot of that conversation.
+Though assigned formally, we expect for roles to occasionally change and evolve throughout a project's lifecycle.

+## First, Second, Middle, Last (FSML) Author Emphasis Model

+*First*, *Second*, *Middle* and *Last* authors play distinct but dynamic roles as part of a research team.
+In case of multiples, "bin" to role, but keep it reasonable: One first, second, and last author is always preferable for clarity.

+***First author/s*** tend to do the most work as well as being responsible especially for project conceptualization and methodology.

+***Second author/s*** tend to make deep contributions in several specific areas of responsibility.

+***Middle author/s*** usually play significant supporting roles.

+***Last author/s*** usually involve more senior scholars, who write, supervise, fund, administrate, and place, contributing meaningfully also to selected areas of deep expertise.

+## Considerations

 - Facilitate clear ownership of specific tasks.
-- The sequence of authors should be determined by their relative contribution to the project.
-- The last author will often act in the supervisory role, anchoring the project in favor of junior colleagues.
 - The lab's GitHub project template includes a CREDIT file that should be updated regularly.
-- Keep a log of your work.
-Channel your contributions through GitHub and Google Docs as much as possible, where the logging happens automatically.
+- Using logged tools such as as GitHub and Google Docs helps keep the contributions transparent.
+Try to always capture your offline work in the form of memos or logs committed to the project's GitHub repository.
-- Late projects may be reassigned, under consultation between faculty advisors.
+- Late projects may be reassigned, under consultation between lab faculty advisors.
 - An internal review should generally precede journal or conference submission.
 - Be open and forthright about your expectations.
 Do not hesitate to bring up any issues that may arise with the lab's faculty advisors.